zmievsa/cadwyn/README.md

         response.body["address"] = response.body.pop("addresses")[0]
 ```

-It is done by applying `universi.VersionBundle.versioned(...)` decorator to each endpoint with the given `response_model` which automatically detects the API version by getting it from the [contextvar](#api-version-header-and-context-variables) and applying all version changes until the selected version in reverse.
+It is done by applying a versioning decorator to each endpoint with the given `response_model` which automatically detects the API version by getting it from the [contextvar](#api-version-header-and-context-variables) and applying all version changes until the selected version in reverse.
 Note that if the version is not set, then no changes will be applied.

-If you want to convert a specific response to a specific version, you can use `universi.VersionBundle.migrate_response(...)`.

-#### Request data conversion
+#### Request data migration

 ```python
 from universi.structure import VersionChange, convert_request_to_next_version_for